vmware-tanzu/tanzu-framework/docs/cli/plugin_implementation_guide.md

 The next steps are to write the plugin code to implement what the plugin is meant to do.

-Note that if your plugin needs to talk to a Tanzu cluster, a helper function `GetCurrentClusterConfig()` defined in the [config](../../pkg/v1/config) package can be used to get the logged in Tanzu cluster's config.

 Plugins are installed into `$XDG_DATA_HOME`, (read more about the XDG Base Directory Specification [here.](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html)

 The CLI can be updated to the latest version of all plugins using: